Python 1

 Evaluation and Feedback

-Feedback will be given during each class through critique and discussion, as well as in more detail during project grading.
-Grades will be posted to Canavs LMS.
+Feedback will be provided during each class through critique and discussion, and in greater detail during project grading.
+Grades will be posted to Canvas LMS.
 Most assignment scores will be posted within a week after their due date.
 All parents are invited to join their student in Canvas as observers to view their student’s progress.

 Communication

-Office hours to answer questions outside of Zoom classes are by advance appointment, which you can email me for availability of office hours.
+Office hours to answer questions outside of Zoom classes are by appointment only; please email me for availability.

 Required Texts